 When can dyslexia be identified?

-Dyslexia will normally become apparent during the early years of schooling, when a child shows an unexplained difficulty in reading despite having all the skills, such as intelligence and verbal ability, which are necessary to read.
+Dyslexia will normally become apparent during the early years of schooling, when a child shows an unexplained difficulty in reading despite having the capabilities to learn, including sound verbal abilities.
 Even though dyslexia can become apparent in the early years many children are not identified and an evaluation may not be done until adulthood.

 How does an unidentified child cope with dyslexia at school?